Maritime Line: History

-The railway line, now known as The Maritime Line, was built by the Cornwall Railway as a broad gauge line of gauge from Plymouth to Falmouth.
-The purpose of the scheme was to link London with Falmouth, a port where packet ships sailed to destinations in Europe, Africa, and America.
-As the main line of the company, the line was intended to be constructed as double-track throughout.
+The railway line, now known as the Maritime Line, was built by the Cornwall Railway as a broad gauge line of gauge from Plymouth to Falmouth.
+The purpose of the scheme was to link London with Falmouth, a port where packet ships sailed to destinations in Europe, Africa and America.
+As the main line of the company, the line was intended to be constructed double-tracked throughout.

 Construction commenced in 1847 but the main contractor suffered financial problems which put a temporary stop to any work.
-Efforts restarted in 1859 on completion of the line from Plymouth to Truro which opened on 4 May that year.
-The inhabitants of Falmouth soon put pressure on the company to complete the line to their town as originally intended, and a further Act of Parliament was obtained in 1861.
+Efforts restarted in 1859 on completion of the line from Plymouth to Truro, which opened on 4 May that year.
+The inhabitants of Falmouth soon put pressure on the company to complete the line to their town, as originally intended, and a further Act of Parliament was obtained in 1861.
 The line was costly to build with six viaducts and two tunnels and it opened on 24 August 1863, by which time the packet ships had been diverted elsewhere.
 The connection from Falmouth station to the docks was opened in 1864.

-After the West Cornwall Railway was converted to broad gauge in 1867, the Truro to Falmouth line tended to be operated as a branch, with the trains from London Paddington operating to Penzance instead.
+After the West Cornwall Railway was converted to broad gauge in 1867, the Truro to Falmouth line tended to be operated as a branch, with the trains from operating to instead.